- BA (Zoology), Oxford University. ,

-In his closing remarks, Ridley accepts that the industry is culpable for rising carbon dioxide levels, but he does not accept is that “climate change is going to turn fast and dangerous […] or that renewable energy is the cheap and safe solution to that problem”:
+In his closing remarks, Ridley acceped that industry is culpable for rising carbon dioxide levels, but he did not accept that “climate change is going to turn fast and dangerous […] or that renewable energy is the cheap and safe solution to that problem”:

 16:14-17:02 “Carbon dioxide levels are rising—that is our fault—it is industry that’s doing that.
 Carbon dioxide is a greenhouse gas, there’s no question about that.
 The climate has been warming, and I accept all of that.
 But what I don’t accept is that it is certain that climate change is going to turn fast and dangerous in the future or that renewable energy is the cheap and safe solution to that problem.
 Instead I think that global warming is slow and mild and renewable energy is proving to be expensive and damaging to the environment as well as the economy.
 In other words, the cure may be worse than the disease; we may be taking chemotherapy for a cold.”

 ”[IPCC AR5] is significant because it points to the very real possibility that, over the next several generations, the overall effect of climate change will be positive for humankind and the planet.”